The Múlagljúfur Canyon a hike you don’t want to miss

 Overview of the Múlagljúfur Canyon Hiking Trail

-• The first one, shorter, will stop at the classic viewpoint I am sure you are familiar with.
+• The first one, shorter, ends at the main viewpoint above the Canyon

-• The second, longer, will stop at the top of the Canyon, closer to the Mulafoss Waterfall.
+• The second, longer, ends at the top of the Canyon, closer to the Mulafoss Waterfall.

 The Mulafoss Waterfall at the end of the Múlagljúfur Canyon